 For advice on how to express and store breastmilk, see pages 31-34.
-You'll also need to make sure that your childminder or nursery knows the correct way to store and use your breastmilk.
+You'll also need to make sure that your childminder or nursery knows the correct way to store and use your breastmilk here are the answers!

 Your questions about breastfeeding